Crossed products as compact quantum metric spaces: Examples

 Now assume that $\alpha:G\rightarrow\text{Aut}(A)$ is an action of a discrete group $G$ on $A$, satisfying $\alpha_{g}(A_{i})\subseteq A_{i}$ for every $g\in G$, $i\in\mathbb{N}$.
 Since the elements of $A_{i}$ commute with the projections $Q_{j}$ for $j>i$, we obtain that for $x\in A_{i}$,

-i.e. the action $\alpha$ is metrically equicontinuous.
-In particular, if $G$ is a virtually Abelian group that is finitely generated by a set $S$ with $S=S^{-1}$ and if $\ell:G\rightarrow\mathbb{R}_{+}$ is the corresponding word length function (or more generally a length function as in Corollary \ref{OrbitMetric}), we obtain from Corollary \ref{VirtuallyAbelian} a non-degenerate spectral triple on the crossed product $A\rtimes_{r,\alpha}G$, that satisfies the Lipschitz condition.
+that is, the action $\alpha$ is metrically equicontinuous.
+In particular, if $G$ is a virtually Abelian group that is finitely generated by a set $S$ with $S=S^{-1}$ and if $\ell:G\rightarrow\mathbb{R}_{+}$ is the corresponding word length function (or more generally a length function as in Corollary \ref{OrbitMetric}), we obtain from Corollary \ref{VirtuallyAbelian} a spectral metric space on the crossed product $A\rtimes_{r,\alpha}G$.

 \begin{example} Let $G$ be a countable residually finite discrete group and let $(G_{i})_{i\in\mathbb{N}}$ be a strictly decreasing sequence of finite index subgroups of $G$ with $\bigcap_{i\in\mathbb{N}}G_{i}=\{e\}$.
 For every $i\in\mathbb{N}$ the group $G$ acts on $G/G_{i}$ via left multiplication.
 Let $p_{i}:G/G_{i+1}\rightarrow G/G_{i}$ be the (surjective and $G$-equivariant) map $gG_{i+1}\mapsto gG_{i}$ and consider the corresponding inverse limit $X$ given by